An Inexact Halpern Iteration with Application to Distributionally Robust Optimization

 The rest of this paper is organized as follows.
-We first analyze the inexact variants of the Halpern iteration in both deterministic and stochastic settings in Section \ref{sec:iHalpern} and Section \ref{sec:finitesum}, respectively.
+We first provide some notation and definitions that are necessary for our later exposition in Section \ref{sec:preliminary}.
+We next analyze the inexact variants of the Halpern iteration in both deterministic and stochastic settings in Section \ref{sec:iHalpern} and Section \ref{sec:finitesum}, respectively.
 Then, in Section \ref{sec:WDRO}, we show how the presented methods can be useful for solving two important classes of WDRO problems.
+To validate the practical performance of the proposed framework, we conduct some preliminary numerical experiments in Section \ref{sec:numerical}.
 Finally, we summarize the paper in Section \ref{sec:conclusions}.
-Due to space constraint, we refer the reader to Appendix \ref{sec:preliminary} for the notation and some basic concepts in convex analysis and monotone operator theory.
-Moreover, we defer all the technical lemmas and necessary proofs to the appendix.
+We defer all the technical lemmas and necessary proofs to the appendix.